Religious fasting: Christianity

 Fasting is a practice in several Christian denominations and is done both collectively during certain seasons of the liturgical calendar, or individually as a believer feels led by the Holy Spirit.
-Many Christians also fast before receiving Holy Communion.
-This is known as the Eucharistic Fast.
+In the traditional Black Fast, the observant abstains from food and liquids for a whole day until the evening, and at sunset, traditionally breaks the fast with a vegetarian meal.
+Christians normatively fasted in this way during Lent prior to the 6th century, though it continues in certain denominations such as the Coptic Orthodox Church.

-The Teaching of the Twelve Apostles, written in the first century A.D., directed Christians to fast on both Wednesdays, in remembrance of the betrayal of Christ by Judas on Spy Wednesday, and Fridays, in mourning of the crucifixion of Jesus on Good Friday.
+The Teaching of the Twelve Apostles, written in the first century CE, directed Christians to fast on both Wednesdays, in remembrance of the betrayal of Christ by Judas on Spy Wednesday, and Fridays, in mourning of the crucifixion of Jesus on Good Friday.
 Historically, the Orthodox, Catholic, Anglican and Methodist denominations of Christianity have emphasized the importance of the Friday fast, which has traditionally involved fasting and abstinence from meat, lacticinia and alcohol.

-The Bible tells of Jesus fasting for 40 days in the desert.
-This is the prototype for Lent.